paulsengroup/hictk/docs/cpp_api/shared.rst

 .. cpp:class:: BinTable

-  This class models the bin table used as coordinate system in Hi-C matrices.
+  This class models the bin table used as coordinate systems in Hi-C matrices.

   The class API gives the illusion of operating over a collection of :cpp:class:`Bin`\s.
   In reality :cpp:class:`BinTable`\s do not store any :cpp:class:`Bin`\s.
 All queries are satisfied through simple arithmetic operations on the prefix sum of :cpp:class:`Chromosome` sizes and :cpp:class:`Bin`\s are generated on the fly as needed.